agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/text/lesson.md

 let fullName = firstName # " " # lastName;
 ```

-To get the length of the string, use the `size()` function:
+To determine the length of a text, use the `size()` function:

 ```motoko
 let text = "Hello, world!";
 text.size(); // 13
 ```

-Standard library includes the [Text](https://internetcomputer.org/docs/current/motoko/main/base/Text)
+The Motoko Base Library includes the [Text](https://internetcomputer.org/docs/current/motoko/main/base/Text)
-module, that contains useful utility functions.
+module, which contains useful utility functions.
 Here are some examples:

 ```motoko
 import Text "mo:base/Text";